LIFE AT HOME IS SAD & DREARY

 “Well, the little faggot’s got a fever,” he decides after feeling my head.

 Jeff grabs me by the arm and pulls me to my bed.
 He sits beside me.
 His breathing quickens and the look in his eye scares me.

 “Let me go be with Max,” I half-cry.

 “This will make it easy to go to sleep.”

 He unbuckles his belt.
 I cower at the end of my bed, sure he’s going to smack me with the belt.
 He lowers his jeans, reaching into his underwear.
 I’m really scared now.
 He grabs my head and pushes it into his lap.
-I must’ve blacked out or something.
+I must have blacked out or something.
 All I remember is him pushing me away with spit coming out my mouth, snot out my nose and tears running down my cheeks.
-I’m a wet mess.
-All I could think is at least I didn’t wet my pants.
+I am a wet mess.
+All I could think is at least I did not wet my pants.
 Some relief.

 “If you ever tell anyone, I’ll come in every night and rape you over and over and John too.
 If you tell, everyone will know you really are a faggot.”

-I don’t even know what a faggot is.
+I do not know what a faggot is.